What's New!

 of the land, but Theodoric managed to contain the resentment of the former Italian landlords by

-leaving in their hands the administration of the state and by adding to his name that
+leaving in their hands the administration of the state, by appointing consuls and by adding to his name that

 of Flavius, a clear reference to a glorious Roman dynasty.